History of Sutton Scotney services

 Roadchef Revolution

 Having recently sold nearby Winchester and experimental A-road service area Symonds Yat, in February 2014 Roadchef purchased Sutton Scotney services.
-They may have been inspired by Welcome Break's return to Peartree.
+They may have been inspired by Welcome Break's return to the A34 at Peartree.

-Roadchef announced they would be turning the two sites into their standard Costa/McDonald's/WHSmith combination and introducing a games arcade, which would bring every unit back into use.
+Roadchef announced they would be turning the two sites into their standard combination of Costa, McDonald's and WHSmith, as well as introducing a games arcade, which would bring every unit back into use.

 The northbound hotel underwent a major refurbishment and reopened as Roadchef's hotel partner brand Days Inn in June 2015.
 The southbound hotel reopened shortly afterwards.